 Hand and Foot Warmers–Buy these before heading to the ski resort, they are expensive in the resort’s shop.

-Ski Mom Tip: Buy black items so you can pass them down as the kids grow.
+Top Tip: Buy black items so you can pass them down as the kids grow.

-I use this repellent with excellent results.
+Before I leave for a family ski trip, I use this repellent with excellent results.